akashihi/mdg/README.md

 This application solves two issues, which are already solved in other existing personal accounting apps separately: desktop applications are truly personal, but you can access them only from your desktop, where they are running.
 Cloud based personal accounting solutions are available from anywhere, but using it you practically share your financional state and history with service owners.

-MDG (acronim of Moi.Den.Gi, that means "my money" in Russian) is a truly personal tool that can be deployed anywhere on your personal server (in the internet) and will be available from any point, from which that server is accesible, so making it cloud like.
+MDG (acronym of Moi.Den.Gi, that means "my money" in Russian) is a truly personal tool that can be deployed anywhere on your personal server (in the internet) and will be available from any point, from which that server is accesible, so making it cloud like.

 ## Contents